kallaballa/sndcut/README.md

     # a diameter of 300 millimeters
     sndcut -d300 imperial.wav > imperial_long.svg

+The material i used is 5mm acrylic.
+I used a Epilog Legend 36Ext (60W) with following settings:
+- Green lines - Speed: 12%, Power: 100%
+- Blue lines - Speed: 10%, Power: 3%

+If you happen to own a Epilog Legend 36Ext laser cutter you can use the ".cut" files included in the examples folder.
+Those files have all settings done and are ready to laser.

 #Packages
 There are linux packages available for following distributions: